-STDCON.
-The general similarity between Figures 7a and 10a is remarkable although there are differences in the details that deserve comment.
-The position of the front is essentially the same in both simulations as well as that of the diabatically-modified air masses.
-However, the core of the upper region of the ascending WCB in REDCON ($\theta_0 < 310$ K) rises to lower pressures and higher θ levels than in STDCON.
-The position of the tropopause (represented by the 2-PVU contour) is also located at slightly higher isentropic levels (by about 5 K) than that in STDCON.
-Figure 10b shows the accumulation of large-scale latent heating in REDCON on the same vertical section.
+WCB in REDCON ( $\theta_0 < 310$ K) rises to lower pressures and higher $\theta$ levels than in STDCON.
+The position of the tropopause is also located at slightly higher isentropic levels (by about 5 K) than that in STDCON.
+Figure 10(b) shows the accumulation of large-scale latent heating in REDCON on the same vertical section.
 Not surprisingly, the large-scale latent heating is the dominant process responsible for most of the accumulative heating and therefore for most of the cross-isentropic ascent in this case.
-The accumulative heating due to the convection parameterisation in REDCON is at least ten times smaller than it is in STDCON (not shown).
+The accumulative heating due to the convection parametrization in REDCON is at least ten times smaller than it is in STDCON (not shown).

 In order to investigate further the origin of the air masses constituting the upper region of the ascending WCB in both simulations, as well as the heating evolution of these air masses, backward-trajectory ensembles were computed.
-The arrival region was chosen so that it contained the most important differences between the two simulations at upper levels at the arrival time of 0600 UTC 30 September 2011.
-Thus, the region was delimited by a box with its opposite corners at 58°N 20°W and 65°N 10°W, and extending in the vertical from the 500-hPa pressure level.
-The parcels were released from every model grid point in the selected box to ensure evenly spacing within the box.
-As indicated in Section 2.3, a further selection constraint was applied to the trajectories so that only those satisfying $\Delta\theta > 12.5$ K were considered.
+The arrival region was chosen so that it contained the most important differences between the two simulations at upper levels at the arrival time of 0600 UTC on 30 September 2011.
+Thus, the region was delimited by a box with its opposite corners at 58°N, 20°W and 65°N, 10°W, and extending in the vertical from the 500 hPa pressure level.
+The parcels were released from every model grid point in the selected box to ensure even spacing within the box.